nicknlowe/cp3402journals/prac6/journal6.md

 * Are there any impediments in your way?
 * What will you do today?

 In addition to communication measures, technical collaborative tools like GitHub are employed for version control, allowing developers in a team to contribute to the same repository simultaneously without the risk of overwriting each other's work and the ability to rollback to a previous version.
+This is achieved through the use of branching and merging, which allow each developer to work on features in isolation before integrating their changes into the main codebase.
+By using pull requests, the team can also perform code reviews to ensure quality and consistency before any new code additions are finalised.

 From these practices, I have learnt that clear communication and employing technical tools to assist with team management are essential to reducing team roadblocks and ensuring project continunity.
 By integrating these habits, a team can transition from individual contributors to a cohesive team unit, ultimately leading to a successful group project and the delivery of a final product.